dali-lab/veridium/Assets/Scripts/Animations/README.md

 ## Usage

 Animations can be used in two ways.
-* `AnimationBase.cs` can be extended to create animations, and those can be attached to GameObjects for desired behavior
+* `AnimationBase.cs` can be extended to create animations, and those can be instantiated through an AnimPlayer and attached to a GameObject
-* `AnimSequence.cs` can chain audio and `AnimationBase` instances and children to create entire lectures
+* `AnimSequence_OLD.cs` can chain audio and `AnimationBase` instances and children to create entire lectures

 ### Animations
-`AnimationBase` instance typically affect the GameObject they are attached to, but may occasionally cause behaviors on other objects, especially when one script needs to affect multiple GameObjects. `AnimationBase` children are named by convention "Anim_x", where x is the action that the animation performs.
+`AnimationBase` instance typically affect the GameObject they are attached to, but may occasionally cause behaviors on other objects, especially when one script needs to affect multiple GameObjects.
 If the Animation is highly specific to one lecture, it should be named "Lec1_x", where the number denotes the lecture's identity.
 Highly specific animations should, however, be avoided.
 Animations should be small and modular, for example moving an object, adding a set of atoms to a structure, or highlighting one or more objects.
 Animations being small and modular increases the likelihood that they might be reused within a lecture or used for multiple lectures. `AnimationBase` has the following parameters:
-* `bool playOnStart`, whether the animation should start playing right away
 * `bool indefiniteDuration`, whether the animation should ever stop playing on its own
 * `float duration`, how long the animation should play before it stops.
 Ignored if `indefiniteDuration` is true

 ### Creating a new Animation
-When creating a new Animation, duplicate the `Anim_Template.cs` class.
+When creating a new Animation, duplicate the `AnimationTemplate.cs` class.
 It comes with the following life cycle functions:
 * `public override void Play()` Called when an animation starts playing or resumes playing.
 Setup code should happen here
 * `public override void End()` Called when an animation reaches its end.
 Cleanup code should happen here
 * `public override void Pause()` Called when animation is paused or reaches its end